First day on the Somme: Air operations

 Accurate observation was not possible at dawn on 1 July due to patches of mist but by 6:30 a.m. the general effect of the Anglo-French bombardment could be seen.
 Observers in contact-patrol aircraft could see lines of British infantry crawling into no man's land, ready to attack the German front trench at 7:30 a.m.
-Each corps and division had a wireless receiving-station for messages from airborne artillery-observers and observers on the ground were stationed at various points, to receive messages and maps dropped from aircraft.
+Each corps and division had a wireless receiving-station for messages from airborne artillery-observers and ground observers were stationed at various points, to receive messages and maps dropped from aircraft.
 As contact observers reported the progress of the infantry attack, artillery-observers sent many messages to the British artillery and reported the effect of counter-battery fire on German guns.
-Balloon observers used their telephones to report changes in the German counter-barrage and to direct British artillery on fleeting targets, continuing to report during the night by observing German gun-flashes.
-Air reconnaissance during the day found little movement on the roads and railways behind the German front and the railways at Bapaume were bombed from 5:00 a.m.
+Balloon observers used their telephones to report changes in the German counter-barrage and to direct British artillery on fleeting targets, reporting during the night by flash spotting.
+Air reconnaissance during the day found little movement on the roads and railways behind the German front; the railways at Bapaume were bombed from 5:00 a.m.
 Flights to Cambrai, Busigny and Etreux later in the day saw no unusual movement, although German aircraft attacked the observation aircraft all the way to the targets and back, two Rolands being shot down by the escorts.
 Bombing began the evening before with a raid on the station at St Saveur by six R.E.
 7s of 21 Squadron, whose pilots claimed hits on sheds and a second raid around 6:00 a.m. on 1 July hit the station and railway lines; both attacks were escorted and two Fokkers were shot down on the second raid.

-Railway bombing was conducted by 28 aircraft, each with two 112 lb bombs, at intervals after midday and Cambrai station was hit with seven bombs, for the loss of one aircraft.
+Railway bombing was conducted by 28 aircraft, each with two 112 lb bombs, at intervals after midday; Cambrai station was hit with seven bombs, for the loss of one aircraft.
 In the early evening an ammunition train was hit on the line between Aubigny-au-Bac and Cambrai and set on fire, the cargo burning and exploding for several hours.
 Raids on St Quentin and Busigny were reported to be failures by the crews and three aircraft were lost.
-All corps aircraft carried 20 lb bombs, to attack billets, transport, trenches and artillery-batteries.
+All corps aircraft carried 20 lb bombs to attack billets, transport, trenches and artillery-batteries.
 Offensive sweeps were flown by 27 and 60 squadrons from 11:30 a.m. to 7:00 p.m. but found few German aircraft and only an LVG was forced down.
 Two sets of line patrols were flown, one by 24 Squadron DH.2s from Péronne to Pys and Gommecourt from 6:45 a.m. to nightfall, which met six German aircraft during the day and forced two down.
-The second set of patrols by pairs of F.E.2bs were made by 22 Squadron between 4:12 a.m. and dusk, from Longueval to Cléry and Douchy to Miraumont.
-22 Squadron lost two aircraft and had one damaged but prevented German aircraft attacks on the corps aircraft.
+The second set of patrols by pairs of F.E.2bs were made by 22 Squadron between 4:12 a.m. and dusk, from Longueval to Cléry and Douchy to Miraumont. for a loss of two aircraft and one damaged but prevented attacks on the corps aircraft.